vpayno/exercism-workspace/go/flatten-array/flatten-doc.md

 import "flatten"
 ```

-Package flatten is used to flatten lists\.
+Package flatten is used to flatten lists.

 ## Index